anirbandas89/CLASS_SInu/README.md

 **Citation**

-If you use the code, please cite this repository and the associated paper https://arxiv.org/abs/2011.12315 and the original CLASS paper https://arxiv.org/abs/1104.2933.
+If you use the code in your work, please cite this repository, the associated paper https://arxiv.org/abs/2011.12315, and the original CLASS paper https://arxiv.org/abs/1104.2933.